Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/08_fixpoint_algorithms.typ

   + *return* $sigma$
 ]

-Here is how a generic worklist solver looks in Rust:
+A generic worklist solver in Rust:

 ```rust
 use std::collections::{VecDeque, HashSet};